ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: interchange_check

-    Specifies whether to perform interchangeability checking and retrieve  interchangeability warnings when you call  niFgen_InitiateGeneration.
+    Specifies whether to perform interchangeability checking and retrieve  interchangeability warnings when you call  :py:meth:`nifgen.Session._initiate_generation`.
     Interchangeability warnings indicate that using your application with a  different device might cause different behavior.
-Call niFgen_GetNextInterchangeWarning to extract interchange warnings.
-Call niFgen_ClearInterchangeWarnings to clear the list  of interchangeability warnings without reading them.
+Call :py:meth:`nifgen.Session.GetNextInterchangeWarning` to extract interchange warnings.
+Call :py:meth:`nifgen.Session.ClearInterchangeWarnings` to clear the list  of interchangeability warnings without reading them.
     Interchangeability checking examines the attributes in a  capability group only if you specify a value for at least one  attribute within that group.
 Interchangeability warnings can  occur when an attribute affects the behavior of the device and you  have not set that attribute, or the attribute has been invalidated since you set it.

     The following table lists the characteristics of this property.